Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel MoH framework, which leverages LLMs to generate effective meta-optimziers for improving COP heuristics.
-MoH extends the heuristic design paradigm by incorporating an outer loop for optimizer design and employs a multi-task scheme to improve generalization and enable broader heuristic exploration.
+We propose a novel MoH framework, which leverages LLMs to generate effective meta-optimizers for improving COP heuristics.
+MoH extends the heuristic design paradigm by incorporating an outer loop for heuristic-optimizer design and employs a multi-task scheme to improve generalization and enable broader heuristic exploration.
 Experimental results demonstrate that heuristics discovered by MoH outperform both classical heuristics and existing LLM-based approaches.
 We believe MoH offers a new perspective on generating promising heuristics, with the potential to surpass human-designed ones in solving NP-hard COPs.
 We acknowledge certain limitations of MoH, such as the search efficiency.
-The outer-loop and multi-task optimization inherently increase computational complexity, highlighting the need for more efficient search strategies.
+The outer-loop and multi-task optimization may introduce additional computational overhead, highlighting the need for more efficient search strategies.
 Additionally, while our current scope focuses on classical COPs, MoH has the potential to address a broader range of COPs and even other classes of optimization problems, which we leave for future work.